 We now show that if $C$ lies on a plane or quadric, then it induces a Sarkisov link if and only if the blowup $\Bl_C\PP^3$ is Fano.
 All such curves have been classified in \cite{WeakFanos} and so any open cases cannot lie on surfaces of degree $1$ or $2$.
-But first we prove a result which essential for the rest of the paper.
+But first we prove a result which is essential for the rest of the paper.

-\begin{proposition} Let $\chi\colon Y \psmap{} Y'$ be an anti-flip between $\QQ$-factorial terminal 3-folds, $z$ be a curve in $Y$ not in the base locus of $\chi$ and $z'$ be its strict transform under $\chi$.
+\begin{proposition} Let $\chi\colon Y \psmap{} Y'$ be an anti-flip between $\QQ$-factorial terminal 3-folds, $z$ be a curve in $Y$ which is not in the indeterminacy locus of $\chi$ and $z'$ be its strict transform under $\chi$.
 Then

-In particular, if $X$ is the blowup of a Fano threefold of Picard rank 1 such that it admits and infinite number of $K_X$-non-negative curves then $X$ does not fit into a Sarkisov link. \end{proposition}
+In particular, if $X$ is the blowup of a Fano threefold of Picard rank 1 such that it admits an infinite number of $K_X$-non-negative curves then $X$ does not fit into a Sarkisov link. \end{proposition}

 \begin{proof} Let

 be a resolution of indeterminacies of $\chi$.
 Writing the ramification formulas for $p$ and $q$ and comparing them we get